calebjenkins/FakeAuth/README.md

 - For Demo based applications that you want people to download and run - without needing to set up a production identity service first, or without sharing your application id/client secret information.

 ### Not for - FakeAuth can not be used in production
-- Do not use FakeAuth in a production enviroment
+- Do not use FakeAuth in a production environment
-- FakeAuth will only work on http://localhost/ - it's intended to be a development tool.
+- FakeAuth will only work on http://localhost/ by default - it's intended to be a development tool.
 - You will want to transition to an actual OAuth / Claims provider before you go to Production.
 Starting with Fake Auth can help you establish and document which claims your application will rely on.

 ## Contributing to FakeAuth